apohllo/rod-rest/Readme.md

 ## Client

-The client requires a `http_client` to be passed to the constructure.
+The client requires a `http_client` to be passed to the constructor.
 We recommend Faraday, e.g.

 ```ruby